-- 1) an Import License/Permit (when required); - 2) invoice; - 3) bill of lading, air consignment note, or truck note; - 4) packing list; and - 5) other certificates, permits or import recommendations, as required (e.g., a phytosanitary or health certificate, and country of origin documentation).
+5) Import License/Permit (when required);

+6) other certificates, permits or import recommendations, as applicable (e.g., a phytosanitary or health certificate, IC, IR and country of origin documentation).

 The importer must submit the customs declaration and supporting documents to Customs at the time that the goods arrive.
 Customs has not yet adopted pre-arrival processing.
 The customs duty assessed on imported goods is a percentage of their declared value and ranges from 0-15 percent for agricultural products, except wine, which is 30 percent.